 - 00. CLOVERBUD EXHIBITS - 01.
 CREATIVE TOY, GAME, OR STORYBOOK A homemade toy, book, game, or activity to be used with children.
 Your 3x5 card should include the age of the child intended to use article, developmental stage the item is suited for, and why this would be an appropriate play item.
 May enter up to two different items. - 02.
 "BABY-SITTER'S KIT" Including games, toys, and safety materials needed while caring for a baby, toddler, or preschooler.
-May enter up to two different items. - 03.
+May enter up to two different items. - NEW Include a 3x5 card with an explanation of planned use of items in kit. - 03.
 OPEN CLASS Any exhibit deemed by the 4-H Educator to be worthwhile that falls outside categories described above.
 Exhibit requires prior approval of 4-H Educator.